Please be aware of the following trail closures along Buffalo Bayou:

 - Following the heavy infrastructure work, the asphalt footpaths in Buffalo Bayou Park will be repaired and BBP will be working with HCFCD to revegetate the repaired banks by planting a variety of native grasses and tree saplings.

-Phase I (in yellow below, west of Sabine Street/northside of Buffalo Bayou) currently underway but nearing completion.
+Phase I (in yellow, west of Sabine Street/northside of Buffalo Bayou) is nearing completion.

-Phase 4 (in pink) is now in progress and will consist of erosion repairs along the asphalt trail.
+Phase 4 (in pink, north bank east of Waugh Drive) is now in progress and will consist of erosion repairs along the asphalt trail.

 Please use caution in these areas.